aaroncampf/NeoNotes/README.md

 Please note that there are a few issues using it when you do not have the correct setup intended for AJP Northwest

 ## Software Details
-* Built in Windows Presentation oundation (WPF)
+* Built in Windows Presentation Foundation (WPF) and XAML
 * Reports are generated using Simple-WPF-Reports
-* DropboxApi used for Dropbox intergration
+* Dropbox.Api used for Dropbox intergration
-*
+* Entity Framework for data storage
+* Fody and ProperyChanged.Fody to add in INotifyPropertyChanged automatically

 ## Data Structure